Prudnik: Early 20th century

 At the beginning of the 20th century, a municipal bathhouse, a Town Park and military barracks were built in Prudnik.
 The town became a military garrison.
 The Polish minority was subject to Germanisation policies.
 Due to the lack of Polish schools, local Poles sent their children to schools in so-called Congress Poland in the Russian Partition of Poland.
 Local Polish activist, publicist and teacher Filip Robota, was investigated by the local Prussian administration and police for writing about this practice in the Gazeta Toruńska, a major Polish newspaper in the Prussian Partition of Poland.
 In July 1903, Prudnik and its surrounding area suffered a giant flood.
 One month later, Empress Augusta Victoria of Schleswig-Holstein visited Głuchołazy, Jarnołtówek and Prudnik to inspect places destroyed during the flood.
 She provided money for the construction of a water dam in Jarnołtówek.
 According to a 1 December 1910 census, among 18,864 inhabitants of Prudnik, 18,072 spoke German, 565 spoke Polish, 3 spoke a different language, and 224 were bilingual.
-During the First World War, a military hospital operated in the Fatebenefratelli monsatery in Prudnik.
+During the First World War, a military hospital operated in the Fatebenefratelli monastery in Prudnik.